A Registered Dietitian listens to a geriatric patient regarding nutrition concerns within a hospital.

 *

-The Master of Science in Clinical Nutrition has a rolling admissions policy where applications will be considered after their respective deadlines listed below.
+The Master of Science in Clinical Nutrition has a rolling admissions policy where applications will be considered after their respective deadlines.
 Domestic applicants should submit their applications no later than 4 weeks prior to the beginning of the intended term.
 Applications from international applicants must be submitted 6 weeks prior to the beginning of the intended term.
 This additional 2 weeks is required for international transcript and matriculation processing.

 General Admission Requirements